voxdraco/Valheim-project/README.md

 I will go through the process and explain why I have done things the way I have.
 Please keep in mind this is the first time I have ever published a project like this ti github.

+Lets start off by going over the Dockerfile inside the docker-files directory as this is the first project thing you need create if you want to use this.

+...
+test
+...